mid2SUPAERO/EMTO/README.md

 This repository will contain all the code needed to reproduce the results presented in submited paper titled "A well connected, locally-oriented and efficient multi-scaletopology optimization strategy (EMTO)"

-In order to run the code, it is necessary to first download the structural database on Mendeley : http://dx.doi.org/10.17632/b5hyzxg7fv.1 (database of microstructures for cells with 8 transmission zones)
+In order to run the code, it is necessary to first download the structural database on Mendeley : http://dx.doi.org/10.17632/b5hyzxg7fv.1 (database of microstructures for cells with 8 transmission zones).

+The proposed framework uses Method of Moving Asymptotes (MMA) optimization solvers [1].
+The associated MMA codes can also be downloaded from http://www.smoptit.se.

 # Replication of results of part 4.1: